-A Verge Bond (formerly Kerb Security Deposit KSD) is a bond held by the City of Melville to ensure that any damages caused to the City’s verge infrastructure during works or construction are reinstated to pre-works condition at completion of those works.
+A verge bond is a bond held by us to ensure that any damage caused to City verge infrastructure during construction or demolition works is rectified to pre-works condition at completion of the project.

 - All demolitions works

 - All swimming pool installations/removal

 - Residential and commercial building construction work valued at over $20,000